 At Nautical Dental and Braces, Dr. Cornelius and his team work hard to help patients achieve their dream smiles.
 One way he does this is by offering orthodontic treatment.
-At his office, Dr. Cornelius provides two main types of orthodontic treatment: traditional metal braces and clear aligners.
+At his office, Dr. Cornelius provides two main types of orthodontic treatment: traditional metal braces and clear aligners in San Antonio, Texas.
 Both treatments have special care instructions to keep your teeth healthy during the treatment.

 Caring for Clear Aligners